 - Creating an employee handbook

 - Assisting with monitoring regulatory and legal compliance developments

 - Helping with risk assessment

-Outsourcing other key processes — such as marketing, website maintenance and social media activity — are worth looking into as well.
-The more you can outsource to a reliable service or company, the more time you have to concentrate on what will contribute to the growth of your business in 2019.
+Outsourcing other key processes — such as marketing, website maintenance, and social media activity — are worth looking into as well.
+The more you can outsource to a reliable service or company, the more time you gain to concentrate on what will contribute to the growth of your business.